abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase2_app_iam/lab-steps-phase-2.md

 To further improve security, **TLS encryption** is added using a **self-signed certificate**, ensuring that communications with `Keycloak` are encrypted even if the certificate is not trusted by default in a browser.
 With these measures in place, the IAM is accessible at a controlled external address through the proxy while continuing to protect the internal network from direct exposure.

 Once `Keycloak` is operational, it is configured with clients, roles, and users.
 Clients define how external applications interact with the IAM, while roles are used to represent different levels of permissions.
-Users are then created and assigned appropriate roles, allowing the lab’s sample application to authenticate against `Keycloak` and receive authorization tokens that govern access rights.
+Users are then created and assigned appropriate roles, allowing the lab's sample application to authenticate against `Keycloak` and receive authorization tokens that govern access rights.

 On the `application VM`, a `simple chat application` is deployed as a proof of concept.
 This app uses a database backend for storing data and integrates directly with the IAM service for authentication.
 The environment variables and configuration files of the app reference `Keycloak` as the identity provider.
 When users access the application, they are redirected to `Keycloak` for login, and their tokens determine which actions are permitted based on their assigned roles. **Role-based access control** is enforced directly by validating the tokens for each request.